-Patients who suffer from some form of degenerative joint disease will often complain about stiffness in the neck or back along with weakness or tingling in the limbs.
+Patients who suffer from some form of degenerative joint disease of the spine will often complain about stiffness in the neck or back along with weakness or tingling in the limbs.

 Identifying the source of the pain is key in the delivering of proper treatment.
 Many of the effects of degenerative joint disease can be seen relatively easily via the use of an MRI.
 Finding the source of the pain, however, requires a physical examination along with a possible battery of tests.